Mark

 It is possible that the resurrected martyrs will participate in the reigning temporal Kingdom of the surviving remnant Church inasmuch as the risen saints will not be "confined to earth" nor necessarily be ever-present, as Christ only appeared at times during the 40 days before His Ascension.

-Since the risen saints will have experienced the "first" resurrection, they may be in a state such as the Blessed Virgin Mary, able to appear on earth, while also enjoying the beatific vision of Heaven.
-The purpose of this grace to be bestowed upon the martyrs would be two-fold: to honor them as "priests of God and of Christ" (Rev 20:6), and to help prepare the remnant Church of the new Era, who are confined still to time and space, for the Final return of Jesus in glory:
+Since the risen saints will have experienced the “first” resurrection, they may be in a state such as the Blessed Virgin Mary, who is able to appear on earth, while also enjoying the beatific vision of Heaven.
+The purpose of this grace to be bestowed upon the martyrs would be two-fold: to honor them as “priests of God and of Christ” (Rev 20:6), and to help prepare the remnant Church of the new Era, who are confined still to time and space, for the Final return of Jesus in glory:

 For this reason too the risen Jesus enjoys the sovereign freedom of appearing as he wishes: in the guise of a gardener or in other forms familiar to his disciples, precisely to awaken their faith. —CCC, n.
 645

-At Jesus’ Resurrection his body is filled with the power of the Holy Spirit: he shares the divine life in his glorious state, so that St. Paul can say that Christ is "the man of heaven."—CCC, n.
+At Jesus’ Resurrection his body is filled with the power of the Holy Spirit: he shares the divine life in his glorious state, so that St. Paul can say that Christ is “the man of heaven.” —CCC, n.
 645

 OF THE FLESH?

 All this said, the Church has ruled out the reign of Christ in the flesh on earth during an Era of Peace.
-This is known as the heresy of millenarianism.
-However, the nature of the "first resurrection" is more ambiguous.
-As "Christ’s resurrection was not a return to earthly life," neither will the resurrected saints return to "rule on earth."
+This is known also as the heresy of millenarianism (see Millenarianism—What it is and is Not).
+However, the nature of the “first resurrection” is more ambiguous.
+As “Christ’s resurrection was not a return to earthly life,” neither will the resurrected saints return to “rule on earth.”
 But the question also remains as to whether or not the first resurrection is spiritual only.
-In this regard, there is not an abundance of teaching.
-Beginning with Scripture, we do see a bodily resurrection of the saints before the end of time:
+In this regard, there is not an abundance of teaching, though St. Justin Martyr, citing the apostle John, speaks of a “resurrection of the flesh.”
+Is there a precedent for this?

 The earth quaked, rocks were split, tombs were opened, and the bodies of many saints who had fallen asleep were raised.
 And coming forth from their tombs after His resurrection, they entered the holy city and appeared to many.
 (Matt 27:51-53)